Dynamo Swim Team

 About Dynamo

-Dynamo is a three season (fall, winter, spring) competitive swim team for youth and teens.
-We are an open and balanced team that serves swimmers from first time team members to national competitors.
-While Dynamos is a competitive team at heart, we want each swimmer to grow at the speed that is right for them.
-All practices are held at the Pomerleau Family Y in downtown Burlington, Vermont.
+Dynamo is a three season (fall, winter, spring) swim team for youth and teens.
+We are a diverse and competitive team that serves swimmers from first time team members to national competitors.
+While Dynamo is a competitive team at heart, our goal is to meet each swimmer exactly where they are.
+All practices are held at the Greater Burlington YMCA on College Street, in Burlington, Vermont.

-We offer clinics during September/October and April/May and short course season from October to March with all meets held in 25-yard pools.
+We offer stroke development clinics during September/October and April/May.
+Our short course season begins in October and ends in March.
+All swim with all meets are held in 25-yard pools.

 YMCA membership is required to swim with Dynamo.
 YMCA membership information and fees can be found here or at our Member Engagement desk.

 Questions?
-Please contact Head Coach Maddy Kovacs at [email protected].
+Please contact Head Coach Jacsen Callanan at [email protected].

 Swim Team Coaches